ehmicky/merge-error-cause/README.md

 ## Error type

-The parent error type is used.
+The outer error type is used.

 ```js
 try {